ctrlaltdylan/ctrlaltdylan.github.io/_posts/2022-01-04-why-pipedream.md

 You might be saving to yourself, yea doesn't Zapier & IFFT kind of do the same thing?

-In a ways yes, but Pipedream takes it a step further because you can create artibitrary living Node scripts on the fly.
+In a ways yes, but Pipedream takes it a step further because you can create artibitrary living scripts on the fly.

 ## The difference between high code & no code